awsdocs/amazon-eks-user-guide/doc_source/arm-support.md

 ## Enable ARM support<a name="enable-arm-support"></a>

 To support having only ARM nodes in an Amazon EKS cluster, you need to update some of the Kubernetes components\.
-Complete the following steps to update `CoreDNS` and `kube-proxy`, and install the Amazon VPC ARM64 CNI Plugin for Kubernetes\.
+Complete the following steps to update CoreDNS and `kube-proxy`, and install the Amazon VPC ARM64 CNI Plugin for Kubernetes\.

-1. Update the `CoreDNS` image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.
+1. Update the CoreDNS image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.
+You can replace `1.15` with `1.14` or `1.13`\.

-   **Kubernetes 1\.15**

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-arm-preview/dns-arm-1.15.yaml
    ```
-   For 1\.14 and 1\.13, change the name of the config file to match.

-1. Update the `kube-proxy` image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.
+1. Update the `kube-proxy` image ID using the command that corresponds to the version of the cluster that you installed in a previous step\.You can replace `1.15` with `1.14` or `1.13`\.

-   **Kubernetes 1\.15**

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws/containers-roadmap/master/preview-programs/eks-arm-preview/kube-proxy-arm-1.15.yaml
    ```
-   For 1\.14 and 1\.13, change the name of the config file to match.

 1. Deploy the Amazon VPC ARM64 CNI Plugin for Kubernetes\.